isomerpages/htx-cnb/index.md

 description: Central Narcotics Bureau of the Singapore Government
 image: /images/CNB Logo.jpg
 permalink: /
-notification: <p style="text-align:left;"> A** There will be scheduled maintenance for the CNB Website on 6 April 2022 from 12pm to 1pm.
+notification: <p style="text-align:left;">** There will be scheduled maintenance for the CNB Website on 6 April 2022 from 12pm to 1pm.
 The website will not be available during this period of time.
 We apologise for any inconvenience caused.      <br><br>   **Beware of fake/phishing SMS masses or email that impersonate the Central Narcotics Bureau(CNB).
 CNB does not send clicakable lins in SMS message.
 CNB Officers will only send emaoils from addresses ending with "@cnb.gov.sg.".
 If in doubt, you may contact us via the official channels listed at https://www.cnb.gov.sg/contact-us  </p>
 sections:
   - hero:
       background: /images/CNB-about-us.jpg